Do I need to have danced before?

 Do you offer any discounts?

 Please see the Prices page for discounts for payments in advance.
+If you attend class regularly then Membership is the most cost-effective way to attend.
 There are no other concessions.

 How do I pay?